Skip to main content

 What is the correct way to declare a

-vector
+vector of

-s of
+vectors of

-s called
+ints called

-This declares a vector
+This declares a vector of ints.

-This is not the proper way to declare vec
+This is not the proper way to declare vec.

 Close!
 Look closely at the answer choices again.